wapmorgan/Threadable/README.md

 It takes care of all maintenance, payload dispatching and life-cycle of workers.
 Allows you change the size of the pool dynamically and other useful stuff.

 # Simple usage
-For example, you want to background downloading work.
-Let's use `BackgroundWork` class to background it and show progress for user (or store in DB/...).
+For example, you want to just background downloading work.
+Let's use `wapmorgan\Threadable\BackgroundWork` class to background it and show progress for user (or store in DB/...).

 Everything you need to do:
 1. Prepare payloads for `DownloadWorker`